OpenCryptoProject/JCMathLib/README.md

 **A:** Definitely not on each one.
 Take a look at [jcalgtest.org](https://jcalgtest.org) - out of 65 cards listed, only about 1/3 have some support.

 **Q:** I will just download some 3rd party implementation like Bouncy Castle and run it on a card.
 So why are you developing this library?<br>
 **A:** Not that easy.
 The most Java Cards don't support *BigInteger* and usually not even *int* datatype.
 Even if you will change the code and finally compile, it will be impractically slow due to card's 40MHz CPU and 3KB RAM.
-That's why smart card manufacturers add dedicated coprocessor to speedup operations like modular multiplication (RSA) or elliptic curve point manipulation (ECC).
+That's why smart card manufacturers add dedicated coprocessor to speed up operations like modular multiplication (RSA) or elliptic curve point manipulation (ECC).

 **Q:** So if there is cryptographic coprocessor, I can do decrypt, sign or run key establishment directly on the card, right?<br>
 **A:** Yes, usually in the order of hundreds of milliseconds for asymmetric crypto.
 But if you like to build something fancier like multi-party secure communication protocols, blind signatures or attribute-based crypto which requires low-level operations, you are out of luck with standard Java Card API.

 **Q:** ECPoint is not included in standard Java Card API? <br>
 **A:** No, it is not supported.
 You can still get ECPoint operations you want via additional manufacturer proprietary API which usually means also signing NDA and get bound to a particular manufacturer.